-However, before we get to our Poland itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you don’t wanna get stuck with thousands of dollars in medical bills.
+However, before we get to our Poland itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.

 Now with that out of the way, let’s get to this Poland itinerary already!

 Day 1: Warsaw

 It’s only natural that you start your visit with Poland’s capital, Warsaw.
 This great big city has a bit of everything really, which can make it a hard place to quickly figure out.
 It won’t take you long to notice that the city still bears many hallmarks of the country’s socialist past.

 A perfect place to start a visit to Warsaw is with the towering Palace of Culture and Science and its observation deck.
 With sublime views out across the city, it also helps you get your bearings by identifying the city’s landmarks and points of interest.

 From the city centre, a walk along Nowy Świat takes you past dozens of historic palaces and elegant buildings.
 This includes the grand Presidential Palace, the seat of Poland’s president, and numerous stately churches and monuments.